Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/deprission/types/Depression & Loneliness.md

 But this cycle can be broken.

 Being alone vs. feeling lonely
-If you’ve ever been to a party full of peers and felt isolated, that’s because being with people doesn‘t necessarily influence your feelings of loneliness, explains Ryland.
+If you’ve ever been to a party full of peers and felt isolated, that’s because being with people doesn‘t necessarily influence your feelings of loneliness.

 Being surrounded by people isn‘t always related to how you feel.

-“One person may be disconnected from others and experience a gripping sense of loneliness.
-Another person may be completely alone and disconnected, yet feel a sense of peace, independence, and freedom,” she said.
+One person may be disconnected from others and experience a gripping sense of loneliness.
+Another person may be completely alone and disconnected, yet feel a sense of peace, independence, and freedom.

 A lot of it comes down to how you perceive your interpersonal connections and the quality of your relationships.